 The White Haven Resort is the first resort which lies on the Gumasa shore before Rosal Resort.
 We reserved the beach front Pagoda House for our entire family of 13 heads including three children.
 The Pagoda House has two rooms.
 One room can accommodate three persons and the other rooms can carry five.
 The place is wide, so there is no problem for having a big group.
 It also has open cottages with shared toilets and kitchen for day tour visitors.

 The beach is good for family retreat.
-If you’re looking for relaxation and peaceful place in Southern Mindanao, this place can be recommended.
-Just don’t forget to bring a lot of foods.
-Both raw and cooked.
+When looking for relaxation and a peaceful place in Southern Mindanao, this place can be recommended.
+Just bring a lot of foods, both raw and cooked.

 At night, we remained calm and quite as the staffs kept on reminding.
-This is to give other visitors the best and relaxing rest, and respects to what they talked spirits whose taking care and maintaining the beauty of the place.
+So other visitors can have their best and relaxing rest, and respects to what they talked spirits whose taking care and maintaining the beauty of the place.

 I didn’t have time roaming the entire beach even the neighboring and sister resorts, Rosal and Coco which both owned by the same family.